Elastic curves and phase transitions: Qualitative properties

 We next discuss the number of the inflection points, i.e., the sign changes of the curvature.
 Recall that the curvatures of all nontrivial (non-straight) solution curves are represented by non-zero elliptic functions, and hence their sign changes are well-defined if $|\theta_0|+|\theta_1|>0$ (and $\varepsilon$ is small).
 In particular, all the zeroes of the curvature except the endpoints are nothing but the sign changes.

 The key step is to prove that the number of the inflection points are bounded above by one for any small $\varepsilon$.
 To this end we first prove the upper bound condition except for the special case that $\theta_0=\theta_1=0$ (Proposition \ref{propinfleciton0}).
-Since this result is sufficient to deal with the generic angle condition, we then obtain a result to determine the exact number of the inflection points (Proposition \ref{propinfleciton}).
-After that, we give another approach to obtain the upper bound (Proposition \ref{propinfleciton1}), which is valid for any ``small angle'' case, in particular, even for the above ``zero angle'' case.
+Since this result is sufficient to deal with the generic angle condition, we then obtain a result to determine the number of the inflection points (Proposition \ref{propinfleciton}).
+After that, we give another approach to obtain the upper bound (Proposition \ref{propinfleciton1}), which is valid for any ``small angle'' case, in particular, even for the ``zero angle'' case excepted in Proposition \ref{propinfleciton0}.

 First, we shall obtain the upper bound except for the zero angle case.
-The rough strategy is as follows; if $\theta_0\neq0$ and minimizers would have two inflection points, then the curves would contain a half-period of inflectional elastica away from the origin; however, the tangential angles near the origin have the variation nearly $|\theta_0|$ as $\varepsilon\to0$ and hence, in view of periodicity, the tangential angles would also have a uniformly positive variation in the ``middle''; this contradicts the almost straightness.
+The rough strategy is as follows; if $\theta_0\neq0$ and minimizers would have two inflection points, then the curves would contain half-periods of inflectional elasticae away from the origin; however, the tangential angles near the origin have the variation nearly $|\theta_0|$ as $\varepsilon\to0$ and hence, in view of periodicity, the tangential angles would also have a uniformly positive variation in the ``middle''; this contradicts the almost straightness.

 \begin{proposition} Let $\{\gamma_\varepsilon\}_\varepsilon$ be any sequence of minimizers as in Theorem \ref{thmmain1}.
 Suppose that $|\theta_0|+|\theta_1|>0$.
 Then there is $\bar{\varepsilon}>0$ such that for any $\varepsilon\in(0,\bar{\varepsilon})$ the curve $\gamma_\varepsilon$ has at most one inflection point. \end{proposition}